 Let's check what the differences are:

-#4 More versatile striking.
-Apart from leg kicks Muay Thai utilize push kicks, a more powerful high kick - a round kick - and other kicks which are unavailable in kickboxer's arsenal.
+- #4 More versatile striking.
+Apart from leg kicks Muay Thai utilizes push kicks, round kicks, and other types of kicks that are unavailable in kickboxers' arsenal.

-#7 Different stance.
-Muay Thai stance is lighter, with less pressure on a front foot.
-This allows the fighter to stand more firm on the ground and be less vulnerable to sweeps.
+- #7 Different stance.
+Muay Thai stance is lighter, with less pressure on the front foot.
+This allows the fighter to stand firmly on the ground and be less vulnerable to leg sweeps.